Titantek/ada-outlier-datastory/content.md

 <p>Content for section 3...</p>
 -->

-**Welcome to our ADA project !
+**Welcome to our ADA project!
 Follow Marty and Doc through their adventures exploring ✨the Wikispeedia Dataset✨**

 <div class="chat">